soda-labo/soda-labo.github.io/_pages/openings.md

 permalink: /vacancies
 ---

-# Open Positions: PhD Students (Fall 2025)

-The Soda Lab is currently seeking PhD students for Fall 2025.
-Our research focuses on computational social science and social computing, leveraging large-scale data and machine learning techniques.
+# Open Positions: Currently, there are no open positions available in the Soda Lab.
+Please check back later for Fall 2026.

 ## Research Directions

 We study social phenomena through large-scale data and AI/computational tools, aiming to tackle big *societal problems*.
-Our current areas of focus include (but not limited to):

-1. Applying Large Language Models (LLMs) to simulate individual or group behavior through agents, enhancing our understanding of **social dynamics**.
-2. Improving AI alignment through a better understanding of **human belief systems**.

 ## Application Process